Ryderpro/Venmo-History-CSV/README.md

 ## **Disclaimer**

-I was able to export all my history, December 2020 to January 2015, 1500+ transactions, without any issues.
+I was able to export all my history, January 2015 to December 2020, 1500+ transactions, without any issues.
 The private endpoint being used `stories/` is the suggested way to traverse your account history.

 I expected a rate limit, or some other API Error while testing this script but encountered none.